RanAbram/RanAbram/README.md

 # Ran Abramovich - @RanAbram
-Hi, I'm Ran - a Senior Full Stack Software Engineer at Yotpo's Loyalty ecommerce solution.
-Previously worked as a Team Lead officer on Ofek, IAF's technology unit.
+Hi, I'm Ran - a Software Engineering Team Lead at Via Transportation.
+Previously worked as a Senior FS eningeer in Yotpo's Loyalty ecommerce solution and also as a Team Lead officer on Ofek, IAF's technology unit.
 I love everything related to building high scale, stabled and monitored systems.
 Intrested in software engineering, economy, sports and more.

 ## My skills
 :sunglasses: Passionate for every new challenge and technology